Dr John Ball argues that – without major changes – the Welsh Government’s proposed Universal Basic Income falls at the first hurdle.

 I suspect that this initiative, worthy though it may be, will be quietly dropped.

 I am a supporter of UBI and, perhaps surprisingly, hope that any pilot scheme will not actually go ahead.
-Simply because; understanding the purpose and structure of the scheme is the issue that needs to be understood by everyone.
+This is simply because understanding the purpose and structure of the scheme is the issue that needs to be understood by everyone.

 A properly constructed UBI scheme must be comprehensive and apply to all adults of working age.
 My worry is that in its hurry to – understandably – address poverty in Wales, this scheme will not address the universality that underpins UBI.